mantidproject/mantid/docs/source/algorithms/SolidAngle-v1.rst

 References
 ----------

-The specialzed ``Method`` calculations are based on work published in
+The specialzed ``Method`` calculations are based on work summarized in:

 #.
 I. Grillo, *Small-angle neutron scattering and applications in soft condensed matter.* Soft matter characterization (2008): 723-782.